simondettling/PlexHue/readme.md

 * `PlexHue.json` Used by PlexHue.php to store settings.
 This file shouldn't be edited as it is fully controlled by PlexHue.
 * `PlexHue.log` Used by PlexHue.php for logging to troubleshoot issues.
 * `PlexHue.php` Contains the main logic.
-* `PmsWebhookPayloadEmulator.html` Testing utility to simulate Plex Webhooks.
+* `PmsWebhookPayloadEmulator.html` Standalone testing utility to simulate Plex Webhooks.

 ## Installing
 1. Copy "PlexHue.json", "PlexHue.log", "PlexHue.php" to your Webserver.